sc-ventures/cloudbreak-documentation/docs/hostnames.md

 4. **Configure your domain at Route53**:

-    1. Navigate to the Amazon Route53 console.
+    Perform these steps in the Amazon Route53 console.
+    For similar steps, refer to [AWS documentation](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zone-private-creating.html).

+    1. Select *Hosted zones* from the left pane.
     2. Create a hosted zone by clicking on *Create Hosted Zone*.
-For detailed steps, refer to [AWS documentation](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zone-private-creating.html).
 Make sure to:
-        * Use the same domain name as used previously with the DHCP options set.
+        * Use the same domain name as used previously with the DHCP options set (In the example this was `cloudbreak.beer`).
         * Set the *Type* to *Private Hosted Zone for Amazon VPC*.
         * Select the VPC ID of the VPC to which you previously assigned the DHCP option.

     3. Add records for your hosted zone: [DB-QUESTION: I'm not sure about what you mean in these substeps]

         * Select the hosted zone and choose *Go to Record Sets*
-        * Select *Create Record Set* for every available IP to have a custom name (If you used the subnet example listed above, these will be 10.1.1.4-14 )
+        * Click *Create Record Set* to create a record set.
+You must do this for every available IP, so that each IP can have a custom name (If you used the subnet example listed above, these IPs will be in the range of 10.1.1.4-14) (DB-QUESTION: So in this example I need to do this one time but enter 11 IP addresses under "Value", each in a new line?
+Is that correct?)
             * Type: select *A*
             * Name: for example *b10*
             * Value: for example *10.1.1.10*

             <a href="../images/cb_aws-route53-record.png" target="_blank" title="click to enlarge"><img src="../images/cb_aws-route53-record.png" width="350" title="Domain record for Route53"></a>

-    4. Create another hosted zone for reverse DNS lookup.
+5. **Create another hosted zone for reverse DNS lookup.**

+    Perform these steps in the Amazon Route53 console.

+    1. Select *Hosted zones* from the left pane.
+    2. Create a hosted zone by clicking on *Create Hosted Zone*.
+Make sure to:
-        * If you used the subnet example listed above, its domain name should look like this (as reverse DNS lookups use the special domain *in-addr.arpa*):
+        * For example, if you used the subnet example listed above, its `Domain name` should look like this (as reverse DNS lookups use the special domain *in-addr.arpa*):

             <pre>1.1.10.in-addr.arpa.</pre>

-        * Set the Type to *Private Hosted Zone for Amazon VPC*
+        * Set the Type to *Private Hosted Zone for Amazon VPC*.
-        * Select the VPC ID to which you previously assigned the DHCP option set
+        * Select the VPC ID to which you previously assigned the DHCP option set.

-    5. Add records for every created domain:
+     3. Add records for every created domain: (DB-QUESTION: What do you mean by "every created domain"?
+Do you mean for every record set created in step 2?
+Can I do this all in one step, by entering multiple values, each in a new line?)
         * Type: select *PTR*
         * Name: This determines the first part of the IP, for example *10*
         * Value: Enter the domain name that you set in the previous step, for example, *b10*

             <a href="../images/cb_aws-route53-reverse-record.png" target="_blank" title="click to enlarge"><img src="../images/cb_aws-route53-reverse-record.png" width="350" title="Domain PTR record for Route53"></a>

-4. **Create the cluster in the VPC configured in the preceding steps** and you will have the same hostnames set as the domain names.
+4. **Create the cluster in the VPC configured in the earlier steps** and you will have the same hostnames set as the domain names.
 > Since you don't have control the order over the IP addresses leased to the machines, the names may not be in order.